GergelyTuri/chronicSleepRecordings/README.md

 # This repository contains hardware and software requirements for running continuous EEG/EMG recordings in mice.

-We are developing a EEG/EMG setup to investigate the sleep profile and seizure incidence in mice using Pinnacle Technology's [Sirenia® software packages](https://www.pinnaclet.com/sirenia.html).
+We are developing a EEG/EMG setup to investigate the sleep profile and seizure incidence in mice using Pinnacle Technology's [Sirenia software packages](https://www.pinnaclet.com/sirenia.html).

 ### Table of contents